Insality/defold-printer/README.md

 # Basic Setup

 Place printer template on you gui scene.
-Setup font of text and set size of printer background Text will appearing from top-left of this background.
+Setup font of text and set size of printer background.

+Text will appearing from top-left of this background.
 You can setup alpha of this node to see text area.

 setup in gui module: